 If you are worried that a loved one has lost their mental capacity, but they don’t have an Lasting Power of Attorney in place, we can also provide expert advice about applying to become a Court of Protection deputy.

-For expert advice on creating a Lasting Power of Attorney, please contact your local WSP branch in Gloucester, Stroud or Dursley today.
+For expert advice on creating a Lasting Power of Attorney, please contact your local WSP branch in Gloucester or Stroud today.

 We offer home visits if it is more convenient for you, and we appreciate it is important to take the time to understand your wishes and to discuss and advise you on all the options available to you.

 Making our services accessible to everyone is very important to us.
 So, if you have any particular needs or requirements that would help you access our advice or make your experience with us more comfortable, please get in touch for a friendly, confidential discussion.

 A Lasting Power of Attorney (LPA) is a legal document you can make to appoint one or more people you trust (your attorneys) to make decisions on your behalf if you ever lose mental capacity in the future.

 Reasons a person may lose their mental capacity include:

 You can make either or both types of LPA to suit your individual needs.